MiguelSperle/Spacetime-Web/README.md

 <h2>Remember</h2>

-If you wanna use this site, you must have the backend installed in your computer, running.
+If you wanna use this site, you must have the backend installed in your computer, running and you must have this reposity installed too.

 <img src="https://i.imgur.com/JUNxc77.png"/>
 <img src="https://i.imgur.com/ZCFwDfa.png" />